rosedj1/CMSOfficeHours/Programming/ROOT/PyROOT.md

 import ROOT as r
 from array import array

-# You must open/create your file before playing with the TTree.
+# You must open/create your new TFILE before playing with the new TTree.
 newfile = r.TFile("/work/area/newfile.root", "recreate")
 new_tree = r.TTree("t1", "My New Tree")